The Amilia platform is used to register on the waiting list.

-|⬇ Practical information|
+|⬇ Practical information and registration|

 |⬇ Grandparent - Grandchild gardening|